locka99/cpp-to-rust-book/src/features_of_rust/structs.md

 }
 ```

 Note that Rust does not support overloads.
-So if we had multiple "constructor" methods, they would each have to have unique names, e.g. if we had reasons to create an empty person then perhaps we'd have a new_empty() method filled in with the default values.
+So if we had multiple "constructor" methods, they would each have to have unique names.

+Finally what is we wanted to copy the `Person` struct?

+By default Rust does not allow copying on user-defined structs.
+Assigning a variable to another variable moves ownership, it doesn't copy.

-Finally what about copying the Person?
-There are two ways to do this, the first is to implement the Copy trait which means assignment is implicit, but is what we want?
+There are two ways to make a user-defined struct copyable

+1. implement the `Copy` trait which means assignment is implicit, but is what we want?
 Do we really want to make copies of a struct by accident?
-Instead we probably want to implement Clone instead to add a clone() method and require an explicit call in order to create a copy.
+2. implement `Clone` instead to add a `clone()` method and require an explicit call to `clone()` order to duplicate the struct a copy.

 But the compiler can derive clone() providing all the members of the struct implement the Clone trait.

 ```rust
 #[derive(Clone)]